Reds vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jonathan India and the Cincinnati Reds hit the field on Friday at LoanDepot park against Eury Perez, who is the named starter for the Miami Marlins.
-First pitch is set for 6:40 PM ET for the first game of a three-game series.
+A couple of hot hitters, Luis Arraez and Jonathan India, will try to keep it going when the Miami Marlins play the Cincinnati Reds on Saturday at 1:10 PM ET, at LoanDepot park.

-The favored Marlins have -145 moneyline odds against the underdog Reds, who are listed at +120.
-The over/under is 7.5 runs for the contest.
+The Reds are +155 moneyline underdogs in this matchup against the favorite Marlins (-190).
+The over/under is 7 runs for the matchup.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.